One Australia: History

 Howard first flagged the concept of the One Australia policy on a trip to Perth in July 1988, having recently returned from a visit with Margaret Thatcher in Britain.
 One Australia was to be the name of the Liberal-National Coalition's immigration and ethnic affairs policy.

-During an interview on the John Laws radio programme on 1 August 1988, Howard detailed the policy, expressing his preference to bias immigration towards skilled applicants rather than family reunion.
-Later that afternoon, on the ABC PM programme, Howard discussed the policy in relation to Asian immigration to Australia:
+During an interview on the John Laws radio program on 1 August 1988, Howard detailed the policy, expressing his preference to bias immigration towards skilled applicants rather than family reunion.
+Later that afternoon, on the ABC PM program, Howard discussed the policy in relation to Asian immigration to Australia:

 I do believe that if it is – in the eyes of some in the community – that it's too great, it would be in our immediate-term interest and supporting of social cohesion if it were slowed down a little, so the capacity of the community to absorb it was greater.

 Howard's Shadow Finance Minister, John Stone, elaborated, saying that "Asian immigration has to be slowed.
 It's no use dancing around the bushes".
 Ian Sinclair, National Party leader in the Coalition, also supported the policy, saying: "What we are saying is that if there is any risk of an undue build-up of Asians as against others in the community, then you need to control it ...
 I certainly believe, that at the moment we need ... to reduce the number of Asians ...
 We don't want the divisions of South Africa, we don't want the divisions of London.
 We really don't want the colour divisions of the United States."

 There were widespread objections to the policy from within the Liberal Party, including from Victorian Premier Jeff Kennett, New South Wales Premier Nick Greiner, former Prime Minister Malcolm Fraser, and former immigration ministers Ian Macphee and Michael MacKellar.

 The Labor government sought to quickly exploit Howard's Asian remarks by introducing a parliamentary motion rejecting the use of race to select immigrants.
 Howard opposed this motion.
 In an unusual show of dissent, three Liberal MPs—Ian Macphee, Steele Hall and Philip Ruddock—defied their leader by crossing the floor and voting with the Labor government.
 Macphee lost preselection the following year.

 Criticising his own party's policy, Steele Hall said in a speech to Parliament: